Maaveerar Naal: Remembrance day

 Despite the security restrictions Tamils in Sri Lanka hold small events to commemorate Maaveerar Naal.
 Tamil politicians have started a tradition of planting trees on Maaveerar Naal.

-In the Indian state of Tamil Nadu, a number of political parties, youth organizations, social movement groups etc. engage themselves in organizing a number of events commemorating Maaveerar Naal across the state.
+In the Indian state of Tamil Nadu, a number of political parties, youth organisations, social movement groups etc. engage themselves in organising a number of events commemorating Maaveerar Naal across the state.

 Amongst the Sri Lankan Tamil diaspora, where there are no restrictions on commemorating Maaveerar Naal, large public gatherings continue to be held.
 In cities such as Toronto, London, Paris, Oslo, New Jersey, and Sydney, thousands of supporters come to honour those who lost their lives fighting for Tamil Eelam.
-In November 2014 Canadian New Democratic Party MP Rathika Sitsabaiesan was criticised for comparing Maaveerar Naal with Remembrance Day during a speech in the House of Commons.
+In November 2014 Canadian New Democratic Party MP Rathika Sitsabaiesan was criticised for comparing Maaveerar Naal with Remembrance Day, a holiday which commemorates soldiers from Commonwealth countries who died since the First World War during a speech in the House of Commons.
 However, in 2021, Brampton mayor Patrick Brown commemorated Maaveerar Naal on behalf of the city.